 When it comes to casual goods for women and girls, what you find are some predictable design ruts:

 FOR WOMEN: Bouquets, sunrises, goddesses, pets (often cats), sayings that divide about equally into who-cares, where's-my-drink or holier-than-thou sappiness.

 FOR GIRLS: Bouquets, rainbows, princesses, pets (often kittens), sayings that divide about equally into I'm-cute/sassy/spunky/etc., I'm-daddy's-girl or I'm-better-than-boys.

 Don't take our word for it.
 Go to Google Images and enter "little girl shirt" and blanch at the treacle that pops up.
 Or try something like "women shirt slogan" which — while marginally better — is still chockablock with stuff that expresses sarcasm, weariness, boredom and worse.

 Worse yet, try Googling "women" or "woman" and guess what: near the top is a list of the hottest women.
 The sexiest women.
 The women who "wore it best."
 We are not making this up.
 Ugh, ugh and again we say, UGH.
-Late 2017 has brought to light all sorts of ugliness towards women, and suiting up with Outspoken Women gear is one way to say to the world, I'VE HAD ENOUGH!
+Suiting up with Outspoken Women gear is one way to say to the world, I'VE HAD ENOUGH!
 (Plus the stuff is great-looking and durable!)